cboulanger/citext/README.md

 ```
 $ sudo docker run -v $(pwd):/app excite_toolchain exparser
 ```
-The output will be provided in these different formats: "plain text", "xml" and "BibTex" format and will be located in this directory :
+The output will be provided in these different formats: "plain text", "xml" and "BibTex" format and will be available in this directory :
 ```
 -extracted references in plain text format are available in this directory:
 $ cd excite-docker/Data/3-refs